shreyzbhatnagar/AutomaticSpeakerVerification/README.md

 # AutomaticSpeakerVerification
-This system verifies the identity of a person using its voice features
+This system verifies the identity of a person using its voice features using Deeplearning.